mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-joplin.md

 ### baseUrl

-The address of the Joplin web clipper service, usually `http://localhost:41184`, which can be found in **Settings => Web Clipper**.
+The address of the Joplin Web Clipper service, usually `http://localhost:41184`.
+You can find it under **Settings => Web Clipper**.

 ![joplin-webclipper](../resources/joplin-webclipper.png)

 ### token

-The token of the Joplin web clipper service, which can be copied from Joplin.
+The token for the Joplin Web Clipper service, copied from Joplin.

 ### tag

-Filter notes by tag.
-For example, when publishing a blog, it can be configured as `blog` to only publish notes with the `blog` tag.
-If specified as `''`, no filtering will be applied, and all notes will be used as the data source.
+Filters notes based on tags.
+For example, when publishing a blog, you can configure it as `blog` to only publish notes with the `blog` tag.
+If set to `''`, no filtering is done and all notes are used as the data source.